DyPeterson/spark_pipeline/README.md

 ###  Details
 This project uses Apache Spark to load a CSV into a DataFrame and profile, clean, and query the data.
 The process of the pipeline is as follows:
-1. Loads CSV into a spark dataframe setting the schema aswell
+1. Loads CSV into a spark dataframe setting the schema as well

 2. Add multiple columns: